 The era of writing checks for everyday purchases is closing quickly.
 Apple Pay, mobile wallet and the ability to pay most of your bills online eliminates many of the traditional instances that call for writing a physical check.
 However, there will always be situations that require official checks (also known as a cashier's check, bank check, treasurer's check or a certified check) when you need guaranteed funds.

 What is an Official Check?
-This type of check comes from the financial institution or bank’s funds and not your own personal checking account (like a personal check would).
+Also known as a Cahsier's check or a Teller's check, this type of check comes from the financial institution or bank’s funds and not your own personal checking account (like a personal check would).
 This method is often requested when making large purchases (like a down payment on a home) to ensure the amount on the check will be covered.
 For example, the bank will have the funds guaranteed, unlike a check from a personal account that could potentially not have the funds available to cover the amount.
 This type of check can also be more secure since, unlike a traditional check, your account and routing information is not listed on the check.